dfinity/portal/how-it-works/1_protocol/00_protocol_overview.subpage.md

 In order to keep the state on the subnet nodes on which a canister is hosted in sync, it must be ensured that every node executes the same messages in the same order, i.e., fully deterministically.
 This is the core of the blockchain-based replicated state machine functionality realizing the IC.

 Each node on the Internet Computer runs a replica process.
-The replica process is structured in a layered architecture consisting of the following 4 layers.
+The replica process is structured in a layered architecture consisting of the following 4 layers:
 1. Peer-to-peer
 2. Consensus
 3. Message routing